socrata/dev.socrata.com/docs/datatypes/multipolygon.md

 | `IS NULL`     | `TRUE` for values that are `NULL`.     |
 | `IS NOT NULL` | `TRUE` for values that are not `NULL`. |

-And thefollowing functions can be used with them:
+And the following functions can be used with them:

 {% include function_listing.html datatype="multipolygon" %}